 Federal Social Media Community of Practice.
 This resource identifies opportunities and challenges to improve government use of social data, and collectively address them for the shared benefit of all agencies.
 Supports the creation of online communities that provide opportunities for citizens to collaborate, participate, and engage with their government.

-How to Engage Low-Literacy and Limited-English Proficiency Populations in Transportation Decision Making (Federal Highway Administration, 2006).
-Documents “best practices” in identifying and engaging low-literacy and limited-English-proficiency populations in transportation decision making.
+How to Engage Low-Literacy and Limited-English Proficiency Populations in Transportation Decision Making.
+This report documents “best practices” in identifying and engaging low-literacy and limited-English-proficiency populations in transportation decision making.
+(Federal Highway Administration, 2006).

 Strengthening Inclusive Transportation Partnerships to Promote Community Living.
-Project sponsored by the Department of Health and Human Services' Administration for Community Living to support communities nationwide in adopting sustainable, scalable, and replicable models that include participation of people with disabilities and older adults in the design and implementation of responsive, coordinated transportation systems.
+This project was sponsored by the Department of Health and Human Services' Administration for Community Living and supported communities nationwide in adopting sustainable, scalable, and replicable models that included participation of people with disabilities and older adults in the design and implementation of responsive, coordinated transportation systems.

 The Community Engagement Guide for Sustainable Communities.
 A guide to the benefits of and guidelines for fostering the communityengagement that is necessary to build sustainable communities.(Sustainable Communities Living Initiative 2012).